-Nowadays, there are numerous methods of teaching as there are many teachers.
+Nowadays, there are multivarious methods of teaching as there are teachers.
 Likewise, there are many methods of learning as there are learners.
-It is therefore, not easy to answer the poser: what is the best method of teaching moral education.
-In selecting any method(s) of teaching, one has to take into consideration, the type of learner, teachers' characteristics, the subject - matter, the envisaged outcomes of teaching, time available for the lesson, availability of learning resources, class size (Izuagba, 2009; Iwuamadi, 2017).
-Therefore, the correct question to ask is: what is the most appropriate method of teaching moral education.
+It is therefore, not easy to answer the poser: what is the best method of teaching moral education?

+To be able to answer the question, one shall have to take into consideration, the type of learner, the subject - matter, the envisaged outcomes of teaching, and so on.
+Therefore, the correct question to ask is: what is the most appropriate method of teaching moral education?

-A good teaching according to Obanya (1985) should begin with the teacher having a clear picture of the exact changes he has to bring in the learner.
+A good teaching, according to Obanya (1985), should begin with the teacher having a clear picture of the exact changes he has to bring in the learner.
 To do this, he has to question himself as follows:

-- (a) To what extent is he familiar with the topic he is about to teach? (subject matter) - (b) To what extent is he aware of the demands of the syllabus?
-(Objectives) - (c) To what extent is he aware of the characteristics of the group (adolescent) learners he has to teach (individual differences). - (d) To what extent can he provide materials for teaching the topic? (instructional materials). - (e) To what extent can he provide suitable answers to the above questions, he can then, decide on the appropriate method(s) which can ensure the success of teaching any topic.
+- (a) To what extent is he familiar with the topic he is about to teach?(subject matter) - (b) To what extent is he aware of the demands of the syllabus?(Objectives) - (c) To what extent is he aware of the characteristics of the group of (adolescent) learners he has to teach (individual differences)? - (d) To what extent can he provide materials for teaching the topic? (instructional materials). - (e) To what extent can he provide suitable answers to the above questions?
+He can then, decide on the appropriate method(s) which can ensure the success of teaching any topic.
 However methods of teaching moral education include the following: